The Best Bluetooth Headphones

 According to audio experts, the best Bluetooth headphones come down to a few core concepts.
 They should feel good to wear, be easy to carry and use, and fun to listen to.
 After testing 20 popular models, we found four styles outperformed their competitors.

-A flexible neckband and snug earpieces keep these headphones comfortably in place.
-Plus, they sound incredible.
+A flexible neckband and snug earpieces keep these headphones comfortably in place. ($109)

 The Best Bluetooth Headphones

 If you want the depth of over-ear headphones, our pick is the Bose QuietComfort 35.
 They gently surround the ears and excel at sealing out environmental noises that interfere with music and podcasts.
 Balanced sound quality will satisfy bass-lovers and fans of powerful vocals for up to 20 hours on a single charge.
-Because they surround your ears, they’ll sound more realistic, but be a bit bulky — our other picks are better for those who want more portability.
+Because they surround your ears, they’ll sound more realistic, but are inherently bulkier — our other picks are better for those who want more portability.
 If you can deal with the size, easy-to-use features like multi-device pairing make the Bose solid workhorse headphones for taking to the office, home, and anywhere in between.

 We love the BeatsX for their thoughtful and balanced design.
 Unlike other in-ear headphones, we rarely had to adjust the wires and the earpieces fit in our ears without making them sore.
 They also sound great whether you’re listening to the heavy bass of hip-hop or the soft piano of a rock ballad.
 As in-ears, the BeatsX sound less natural than over-ears or on-ears like the Bose or Jabra Move, but they’re less bulky and give the ears more breathing room.